-Improved Forest Management Projects on both private and public lands, excluding federal lands that are not included in the categories of land listed in section 3.6 of this protocol, are eligible.
+Improved Forest Management Projects on both private and public lands, excluding federal lands, are eligible.

 2.1.3 Avoided Conversion

 An Avoided Conversion Project involves preventing the conversion of forestland to a non-forest land use by dedicating the land to continuous forest cover through a Qualified Conservation Easement or transfer to public ownership, excluding transfer to federal ownsershipownership.
 An Avoided Conversion Project is only eligible if it can fully satisfy the eligibility rules in the Regulation and: